-Commercial Driver FAQs in New YorkGet Free Commercial Auto Insurance Quotes from Multiple Providers
+Commercial Driver FAQs in New YorkCompare Commercial Vehicle Insurance Rates in 3 Steps

 You need a CDL to drive a commercial motor vehicle (CMV), which is defined as:

-- A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 lbs. or more
+- Class B: A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 lbs. or more

 You can obtain a Class A, Class B, or Class C commercial license, depending on the type of vehicle you will be driving.
 If you drive a CMV without a commercial license, you could go to jail or incur a court fine.